colehurwitz/colehurwitz.github.io/_pages/about.md

 Research
 ======
 I am a current PhD student at the Institute for Adaptive and Neural Computation, University of Edinburgh supervised by [Dr. Matthias Hennig](http://homepages.inf.ed.ac.uk/mhennig/).
 My research interests lie at the intersection of computational neuroscience and machine learning.
-In my research, I simultaneously work to improve generative modeling and inference using inspiration from neuroscience while working to apply these methods to the analysis of large-scale, neural recordings.
-On the side, I work to improve the reproducibility and provenance of extracellular analysis with the development of new software and analysis tools.
+In my research, I mainly focus on improving and applying deep generative models, analysing large-scale extracellular recordings, and developing novel software tools for running and benchmarking automated spike sorters.

 News
 ======